ayoubmek/ayoubmek/README.md

 * ♥️ Passionate about exploring new places

-* 💁🏻  Sharing insights, apps, and tips on Flutter development on [Instagram](https://instagram.com/codewithflexz).
+* 💁🏻 Sharing insights, apps, and tips on web and mobile development on [Instagram](https://instagram.com/).

 ###
    <p align="left">